jsohlendorff/continuous_time_LTMLE/article.typ

 (@section:compareif) when the compensators are absolutely continuous with respect to the Lebesgue measure and under the assumption that $Delta L (t) = 0$ whenever $Delta N^a (t) = 1$.

+// Anders comment: Move the following paragraph down to Theorem
+// 4.
+You could then also expand a little bit, for instance by
+// starting with "We might not in advance know how many events can
+// happen.
+Furthermore, if the maximal number of events is very large,
+// it will be difficult to estimate Q_k for large k because there will
+// typically be few subject with very many event.
+We show that ..."
 Of separate interest is @thm:adaptive which shows that we can adaptively select $K$ based on the observed data.
 For instance, we may pick $K^*=k$ such that $k$ is the largest integer such that